Data-Science-in-Mechanical-Engineering/RLLBC/README.md

 *Note*: In order to be able to render videos of the agent's performance you have to make sure to have `ffmpeg` installed.

 *Warning*: pybox2d is not available for Apple Silicon devices (Mac with M1, M2, or M3 processors).
 When working with Apple Silicon devices, this might cause issues.
+For installation, remove pybox2d from the list of required packages in the `environment.yml` file.